riQQ/Local-NLP-Backend/README.md

 ==================================
 This is a backend for [UnifiedNlp](https://github.com/microg/android_packages_apps_UnifiedNlp) that uses locally acquired WLAN/WiFi AP and mobile/cellular tower data to resolve user location.
 Collectively, “WLAN/WiFi and mobile/cellular” signals will be called “RF emitters” below.

 Conceptually, this backend consists of two parts sharing a common database.
 One part passively monitors the GPS.
-If the GPS has acquired and has a good position accuracy, then the coverage maps for RF emitters detected by the phone are created and saved.
+If the GPS has acquired a position and has good position accuracy, the coverage maps for RF emitters detected by the phone are created and saved.

-The other part is the actual location provider which uses the database to estimate location when the GPS is not available.
+The other part is the actual location provider which uses the database to estimate the location when the GPS is not available.
 This backend uses no network data.
 All data acquired by the phone stays on the phone.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/helium314.localbackend/)
 [<img src="https://user-images.githubusercontent.com/663460/26973090-f8fdc986-4d14-11e7-995a-e7c5e79ed925.png" alt="Download APK from GitHub" height="80">](https://github.com/Helium314/Local-NLP-Backend/releases/latest)

 Note that F-Droid and GitHub releases use a different signing key.
 You cannot switch from one to the other without uninstalling Local NLP Backend first.
-However, you can always install the debug version (only on GitHub) in addition to the normal version.
+However, you can always install the debug version (only available on GitHub) in addition to the normal version.

-See the [changelog](CHANGELOG.md) starting at 1.2.0-beta for a full list of changes starting from last version of *Déjà Vu*.
+See the [changelog](CHANGELOG.md) starting at 1.2.0-beta for a full list of changes starting from the last version of *Déjà Vu*.

 How to use
 ==========
 Local NLP Backend can be used like *Déjà Vu*: just enable the backend and let it build up the database by frequently having GPS enabled, e.g. using a map app.
-If you have a *Déjà Vu* database (you'll need root privileged to extract it), it can be imported in Local NLP Backend.
+If you have a *Déjà Vu* database (you'll need root privileges to extract it), it can be imported in Local NLP Backend.
 Further import options are databases exported by Local NLP Backend, and cell csv files from MLS or OpenCelliD.
 Note that the local database needs to be filled either using GPS or by importing data, before Local NLP Backend can provide locations!

-In order to speed up building the database, Local NLP Backend has an optional active mode that enabled GPS when there is no known emitter nearby (low setting) or when any unknown emitter is found (aggressive setting).
+In order to speed up building the database, Local NLP Backend has an optional active mode that enables GPS when there is no known emitter nearby (low setting) or when any unknown emitter is found (aggressive setting).
-If you have bad GPS signal at a location, you can share a location using geo uri to Local NLP Backend, e.g. using OSMAnd share -> "geo:" or StreetComplete "open location in another app".
-This will cause Local NLP Backend to act as if a GPS location was received it the indicated location, and allows you to manually build a database even without GPS.
+If you have a bad GPS signal at a location, you can share a location using geo uri to Local NLP Backend, e.g. using OSMAnd share -> "geo:" or StreetComplete "open location in another app".
+This will cause Local NLP Backend to act as if a GPS location was received at the indicated location, and allows you to manually build a database even without GPS.

 On [some Android versions](https://developer.android.com/guide/topics/connectivity/wifi-scan#wifi-scan-throttling), the ability to perform WiFi scans is severely limited.
 Local NLP Backend does not have control over this, and is limited by the specified background app limit.